oracle-devrel/ai-solutions/README.md

-# DevRel Labs - AI Solutions Hub
+# AI Solutions

-Welcome to DevRel Labs, a collection of AI solutions and tools built with Oracle technologies.
+Welcome to the AI Solutions repository, a collection of deployable apps, workshops and tools built with Oracle technologies, some of them featured in [oracle.ai](https://oracle.ai).
 This repository contains practical implementations, demos, and guides for various AI use cases.

 ## Repository Structure